alphagov/govuk-design-system/src/components/footer/index.md

 - [cookies page](/patterns/cookies-page/)
 - terms and conditions
 - other language options
+- help content

 Use ‘Privacy’, ‘Accessibility’, ‘Cookies’ and ‘Terms and conditions’ for the link text.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If you include links to ‘help’ pages within a footer, make sure to place those links consistently within the footer content.
+Also make sure that ‘help’ links always function in a similar way across each page.
+This is to comply with WCAG 2.2 success criterion [3.2.6 Consistent Help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ## Adding secondary navigation